jfinmaniv/blog/content/posts/fog1.md

 only captured by day-time shots.
 Applying a day-only granule filter brought the number of granules down to a manageable 8,474.

-Clicking "download" will not initiate a bulk download of the data but rather generate a list of links to the desired files, in this case 8,474 of them.
+Simply clicking "download" will not initiate a bulk download of the data but rather generate a list of links to the desired files, in this case 8,474 of them.
 Thankfully the Earthdata team also provides a download script that can be used to automate the process.
 It took about three days of running this script in